-For more than 100 years, Big Brothers Big Sisters has operated under the belief that inherent in every child is the ability to succeed and thrive in life.
-As the nation’s largest donor and volunteer supported mentoring network, Big Brothers Big Sisters makes and monitors meaningful matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in communities across the country.
+For more than 100 years, Big Brothers Big Sisters has operated under the belief that every child has the ability to succeed and thrive in life.
+As the nation’s largest donor and volunteer-supported mentoring network, Big Brothers Big Sisters makes and monitors meaningful matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in communities across the country.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.

-Each youth is matched with a carefully screened and trained volunteer adult or high school mentor, and matches typically meet once a week at school (school-based program) or in community settings (community-based program).
-Matches can spend their time together talking, doing homework, doing crafts, playing games or sports.
-In community-based matches, they also spend time doing activities in the community like attending cultural events, going to restaurants or movies, or exploring other interests.
+Each youth is matched with a carefully screened and trained volunteer adult or high-school-aged mentor.
+Matches typically meet once a week at school (school-based program) or in community settings (community-based program).
+Matches can spend their time together talking, doing homework, doing crafts and playing games or sports.
+Community-based matches also spend time doing activities like attending cultural events, going to restaurants or movies and exploring other interests.

 Accepted to the Portfolio: November 2010